 Since taking over as CEO, Bob’s strategic vision for The Walt Disney Company has focused on three fundamental pillars: 1) generating the best creative content possible, 2) fostering innovation and utilizing the latest technology, and 3) expanding into new markets around the world.
 I can personally attest to how he has always held a forward-looking view of the future.
 On April 6, 1998, Bob gave the opening keynote address at the annual National Association of Broadcasters (NAB) Show in Las Vegas.
-Years later, in 2012, I came across a copy of that old NAB speech and sent it to Bob.
-It was fun to remind him how prescient and genuinely “futuristic” his remarks were, and point out just how many of his predictions involving program platforms, the computer and internet, and other technological changes had actually come true!
-One key passage vividly demonstrates the vision he had shared with the NAB audience more than a decade earlier: “The multitude of decisions we face today creates quite a challenge to any long-term planning process.
+Many years later, in 2012, I came across a copy of that old NAB speech and sent it to Bob.
+It was fun to point out how prescient and genuinely “futuristic” his remarks were, and remind him how many of his predictions involving program platforms, the computer and internet, and other technological changes had actually come true!
+One key passage vividly demonstrated the vision shared with the NAB audience more than a decade earlier: “The multitude of decisions we face today creates quite a challenge to any long-term planning process.
 None of us knows exactly where we’re going, but we can’t afford to stand still.
 The changes affecting our business over the past decade have been much more sweeping and consequential than most of us appreciate.
 Today’s viewer bears no resemblance to the viewer of yesterday, and the changes over the next ten years will be so vast that no one can predict with any assurance where the business is headed.
 If we continue to ignore the change, or attempt to conduct business as usual, we won’t be conducting much business at all.
 Don’t get me wrong.
 I’m still an optimist about the television business.
 I’m just not a cheerleader for the status quo.”